Severe Weather Awareness Week - Day 1

 Across southern Alabama, severe thunderstorms usually occur during the late afternoon and evening hours, but can develop at any time.
 While severe thunderstorms can occur any month of the year, Alabama's peak Severe Weather Season is during the spring months of March, April and May.
 Alabama also has a secondary Severe Weather Season in the fall and typically runs from November through mid December.

 Here are some Severe Thunderstorm Safety Rules...

-A Severe Thunderstorm Watch means that conditions are favorable for the development of severe thunderstorms in and close to the watch area.
-People located in and around the watch area should keep an eye to the sky and listen to their NOAA Weather Radio All Hazards or tune to the local broadcast media for further weather information.
+A Severe Thunderstorm Watch means conditions are favorable for the development of severe thunderstorms in and close to the watch area.
+People located in and around the watch area should keep an eye to the sky and listen to their NOAA All Hazards Weather Radio or tune to the local broadcast media for further weather information.
 Typically, watches last around 6 hours and cover a relatively large area.

-A Severe Thunderstorm Warning means that either a severe thunderstorm is occurring, has been detected by National Weather Service Doppler Radar, or a reliable report has been received.
-Persons in the warned area should take immediate action to protect their lives, lives of others, and their property.
+A Severe Thunderstorm Warning means either a severe thunderstorm is occurring, has been detected by National Weather Service Doppler Radar or a reliable report has been received.
+People in the warned area should take immediate action to protect their lives, lives of others, and their property.
 Tornadoes can and occasionally do accompany severe thunderstorms.
-Treat this warning the same as you would for a Tornado Warning by taking the proper safety precautions. warnings are issued for smaller more specific locations and generally last for one hour or less.
+Treat this warning the same as you would for a Tornado Warning by taking the proper safety precautions.
+Warnings are issued for smaller, more specific locations and generally last for less than one hour.

 For additional details or for any questions, contact: Jeff Garmon, National Weather Service Mobile - Warning Coordination Meteorologist at 251-633-6443 ext 223.